WambuBObo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Creates a new global variable
+Adds integer and variable name